Close

 Improve your mood

-Your diet can impact how you're overall mood.
-If you’re feeling emotionally drained and exhausted, it could mean you’re eating too many high-sugar foods.
+Your diet can impact your day-to-day mood.
+If you’re feeling emotionally drained and exhausted, it could mean you’re eating too many high-sugar foods

-A study found that people on a sugary diet reported having worse moods than those on a low sugar diet.
-This is because sugary foods cause glucose spikes and crashes.
-This contributes to poor moods and lack of energy.
+A study found that people on a sugary diet reported having worse moods than those on a low-sugar diet.
+Sugary foods cause glucose spikes and crashes.
+This can send your mood on a rollercoaster, leaving you drained

-Glucose is your body’s fuel.
-And setting aside time each day to move can help reduce stress.
-Just one 10 minute walk a day can be a mood booster.
+Setting aside time each day to move can help reduce stress.
+Just one 10-minute walk a day can be a big mood booster.

 Sleep better